dhparks/als_speckle/webapps/readme.txt

     3. A set of analytical backends which manage and analyze data through calls to the speckle library
     4. The speckle library, which performs calculations

-The HTML/javascript layer should run correctly in any modern browser.
-Firefox and Webkit-based browswers (Safari, Chrome) are preferred, as no versions of IE have been tested for correct behavior.
+The HTML/javascript layer should run correctly in any modern browser; browsers tested are Chrome 30, Safari 5, and Firefox 23.
+No versions of IE have been tested for correct behavior.
+I haven't tested Safari 6 because my computer is too old and crappy for it.

 The python webframework which functions as webserver and request router to the backends is contained in the file flask_server.py.
 Running this file requires the flask python library, which has a webpage at